 The auditors are coming.
-The U.S. Department of Health and Human Services (HHS) recently awarded KPMG, one of the Big Four auditing services, a $9.2 million contract to conduct 150 HIPAA compliance audits
+The U.S. Department of Health and Human Services (HHS) recently awarded KPMG, one of the Big Four auditing services, a $9.2 million contract to conduct 150 HIPAA compliance audits in 2012.

 If an unexpected audit is likely to highlight significant HIPAA compliance issues, consider retaining a HIPAA consulting firm to bring the organization into compliance as quickly as possible.